Meorx/ProvidProject/README.md

 # PROVID
-* Provid is a video editing app
+* Provid is an app for editing photos